Back-testing your trading ideas

 PositionSize = <size array>

-For the end, here is an example of Tharp's ATR-based position sizing technique coded in AFL:
+Finally, here is an example of Tharp's ATR-based position sizing technique coded in AFL:

 Buy = <your buy formula here>